-(a)(iii)(D) DCMA uses the Delivery Schedule Manager (DSM) eTool to communicate potential and existing delinquencies, respond to an acceleration request, or recommend delivery extension on a contract.
-To access this tool and respond to any communications from DCMA and review system generated reports, contracting officers shall be registered in DCMA's External Web Access Management (EWAM) application.
-Registration can be requested through the DCMA External Web Access Management (EWAM) Application (https://eadf.dcma.mil/ewam2/registration/setup.do).
+(a)(iii)(D) DCMA uses the Delivery Schedule Manager (DSM) application embedded in Procurement Integrated Enterprise Environment (PIEE) to communicate potential and existing delinquencies, respond to an acceleration request, or recommend delivery extension on a contract.
+To access this tool, respond to any communications from DCMA and review system generated reports, contracting officers shall be registered in Procurement Integrated Enterprise Environment Delivery Schedule Manager applications.
+Registration can be requested through the Procurement Integrated Enterprise Environment (eb.mil) and select Environment Delivery Schedule Manager application.